symbolicsoft/noiseexplorer/README.md

 ## Version 0.3, based on Noise Protocol Revision 34.

 ### Overview
 The Noise Explorer command-line tool can parse Noise Handshake Patterns according to the original specification.
 It can generate cryptographic models for formal verification, including security queries, top-level processes and malicious principals, for testing against an active or passive attacker.
-Noise Explorer can also generate fully functional discrete implementations for any Noise Handshake Pattern, written in the [Go programming language](https://golang.org).
+Noise Explorer can also generate fully functional discrete implementations for any Noise Handshake Pattern, written in the [Go](https://golang.org) and [Rust](https://www.rust-lang.org/) programming languages.

 Noise Explorer can also render results from the ProVerif output into an elegant and easy to read HTML format: the pattern results that can be explored on [Noise Explorer](https://noiseexplorer.com) were generated using the Noise Explorer command-line tool.